Assessments

 Requirements

-The Deck (6-10 slides + appendix) (appendix, header, and transistion slides not counted)
+The Deck (6-10 slides + appendix) (title slide, appendix, and transition slides not counted)

-Appendix: Put supporting detail—data tables, methodology notes, additional analysis—in an appendix.
+Appendix: Supporting detail (data tables, methodology notes, additional analysis, source bibliography).
 Keep the main deck tight and narrative-driven.
 A busy exec will skim the main slides; the appendix shows you’ve done the work if they want to dig deeper.

 - A LinkedIn message to someone in strategy, corp dev, or a relevant business unit